MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

    > [!div class="nextstepaction"]
    > [Get Power BI Desktop](https://aka.ms/pbidesktopstore)

 1. Create a report in Power BI Desktop.
 In the following sample tutorial, you prepare and model your data.
 Then create a report based on the model you've created.
-Note that you can't do both of the tasks in a report in the Power BI service.
+You can't do both of the tasks in a report in the Power BI service.

     [From dimensional model to stunning report in Power BI Desktop](../create-reports/desktop-dimensional-model-report.md)